galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2/tutorial.md

 We learned earlier how to narrow our search results by using Entrez's advanced syntax.
 However, we didn't take advantage of that power when we were in Entrez.
 Instead we used a simple search and then sent all the results to the Run Selector.
 We don't yet have the (short) list of results we want to run analysis on. *What are we doing?*

-Well, we are doing something fairly common, and using Entrez and the Run Selector how they are designed to be used:
+We are using Entrez and the Run Selector how they are designed to be used:

  * Use the Entrez interface to narrow your results down to a size that the Run Selector can consume.
  * Send those Entrez results to the SRA Run Selector